magico13/ha-emporia-vue/README.md

 Note: This project is not associated with or endorsed by Emporia Energy.
 Also, I do not have the expansion module or any other Emporia devices so I cannot guarantee support for those (PRs welcome!).

+Data is pulled from the Emporia API using the [PyEmVue python module](https://github.com/magico13/PyEmVue), also written by me.

 ![ha_example](images/ha_example.png)

 ## Installation with HACS